Generating Image Adversarial Examples by Embedding Digital Watermarks: Introduction

 \section{Introduction}

-Deep learning is increasingly been used in image recognition for many different applications such as monitoring of crowds, surveillance at key installations, and clinical diagnosis.
-Similar to any technologies, there will be attempts to find vulnerabilities and weaknesses in the technologies in order to carry out malicious or nefarious activities.
-Szegedy et al. \cite{szegedy2013intriguing} revealed that minor perturbation in the image could lead to incorrect identification results in deep learning models, and introduced the concept of adversarial examples.
-The latter referred to images that are purposefully crafted to result in misclassification of deep learning models, for example due to perturbations.
+Deep neural networks (DNNs) are increasingly been used in image recognition for many different applications such as monitoring of crowds, surveillance at key installations, and clinical diagnosis.
+Similar to any technology, people will attempt to find vulnerabilities and weaknesses in the technologies in order to carry out malicious or nefarious activities.
+Szegedy et al. \cite{szegedy2013intriguing} revealed that minor perturbation in the image could lead to incorrect identification results in deep neural networks, and introduced the concept of adversarial examples.
+The latter referred to images that are purposefully crafted to result in misclassification of deep neural networks, for example, due to perturbations.

-Since the seminal work of Szegedy et al. \cite{szegedy2013intriguing}, many other researchers have proposed different schemes to generate adversarial examples, such as those using gradient variations in deep learning models or elaborate perturbations on images to generate adversarial examples.
+Since the seminal work of Szegedy et al. \cite{szegedy2013intriguing}, many other researchers have proposed different schemes to generate adversarial examples, such as those using gradient variations in deep neural networks or elaborate perturbations on images to generate adversarial examples.
 Such approaches can also be categorized into white-box approaches and black-box approaches.
 Examples of white-box attack approaches include the fast gradient sign method (FGSM) \cite{goodfellow2014explaining} and the DeepFool method \cite{moosavi2016deepfool}, both of which are based on gradient design.
 Some approaches (e.g., Jacobian-based saliency map attack (JSMA) method \cite{wiyatno2018maximal}) attempt to reduce the number of modified pixels in an image with minimal interference to the entire image.
-Examples of black-box approaches include one-pixel attack and local search attack \cite{narodytska2016simple}, both of which do not require the attacker to know about the parameters and gradient changes in the targeted deep learning model.
+Examples of black-box approaches include one-pixel attack and local search attack \cite{narodytska2016simple}, both of which do not require the attacker to know about the parameters and gradient changes in the targeted deep neural networks.

 Existing popular methods for generating adversarial examples generally focus on using gradient variations and crafty perturbations and ensure subtle perturbations by limiting their $L_p$ norm.
-We take a different approach in this paper, as described below:
+We take a different approach that focuses on the method itself in this paper, as described below: